Jeremy Hunt: Conservative Party leadership candidate (2022)

 Following the resignation of Boris Johnson, Hunt announced he would be standing in the subsequent Conservative Party leadership election.
 He criticised Johnson for investing in infrastructure instead of "wealth creation", and proposed policies including a moratorium on business rates in deprived areas and a cut to corporation tax to 15% instead of a proposed rise to 25%.
 He also said he would retain the rise in National Insurance rates and would not cut personal taxation until he "[got] the economy growing".
 Hunt said Esther McVey would be deputy prime minister if he were to become prime minister.
 He was eliminated in the first round of voting on 13 July, receiving 18 votes.
 He endorsed Rishi Sunak after being eliminated.

-Chancellor of the Exchequer (2022–present)
+Chancellor of the Exchequer (2022–2024)

-Following the dismissal of Kwasi Kwarteng on 14 October 2022, following the poorly received September 2022 mini-budget, Hunt was appointed Chancellor of the Exchequer by Prime Minister Liz Truss.
-He swiftly appointed four economic advisors to a panel, namely Rupert Harrison, Gertjan Vlieghe, Sushil Wadhwani, and former top advisor to Philip Hammond, Karen Ward.
+Following the dismissal of Kwasi Kwarteng on 14 October 2022 due to the September 2022 mini-budget, Hunt was appointed Chancellor of the Exchequer by Prime Minister Liz Truss.
+He swiftly appointed four economic advisors to a panel to advise him: Karen Ward (a former top advisor to Philip Hammond), Rupert Harrison, Gertjan Vlieghe, and Sushil Wadhwani.